gianlucaperna/Retina/README.md

 # Retina (Real-Time Analyzer)

-Analyse a posteriori Real Time Traffic (RTP-SRTP) with a simple tool written in python.
+Analyse Real Time Communications traffic (RTC) with this command-line tool written exclusively in Python.
-This tool provides all functionality to create a dataset aggregation and to plot data.
-It uses `multiprocessing` in its internal to increase the number of pcap/pcapng that you can analyse per time.
-We provide a functionalities to label the data reading pcap and log file of webex application or webRTC log.
+Given one or more packet captures of RTC traffic, Retina produces a rich log of statistics on observed streams.
+It is highly configurable and gives the possibility to choose the types of statistics to output, the desired temporal aggregation (ex. per-second statistsics) as well as many other parameters.
+If the packet capture comes along with application logs, it can match the data and enrich its output with application and QoE-related statistics.
+Retina uses multiprocessing if given more than one captures to process.

-For information about this Readme file and this tool please write to [gianluca.perna@polito.it](mailto:gianluca.perna@polito.it) [dena.markudova@polito.it](mailto:dena.markudova@polito.it)
+For more information about this Readme file and the tool please write to:
+[gianluca.perna@polito.it](mailto:gianluca.perna@polito.it)
+[dena.markudova@polito.it](mailto:dena.markudova@polito.it)

-## Table of Content
+## Table of Contents
 <!---
 Done with https://github.com/ekalinin/github-markdown-toc )
 -->